I.B. + M.A. DE LANDE LONG

 Source Packet Segmentation

-Earlier versions of the CCSDS recommendations defined an optional Source Packet segmentation scheme.
-It has been removed from all current versions of the CCSDS recommendations.
+Earlier issues of the CCSDS recommendations defined an optional Source Packet segmentation scheme.
+It has been removed from all current issues of the CCSDS recommendations.
 The Telemetry Encoder Shell and Telemetry Decoder Shell do not support Source Packet segmentation.

 Frame Error Control Field